Hasimasi/ding/Modification.md

 ***

 ## Adding a command
 Our command framework is easy enough to work with.
+Commands are added inside `bot.py`.
 To create a new command, define a new **asynchronous function** that starts with the `cmd_` prefix.
 It accepts the following arguments (which will be passed by the event `on_message`):

 * `message` - The [Message](http://discordpy.readthedocs.io/en/latest/api.html#message) that triggered the command
 * `channel` - The [Channel](http://discordpy.readthedocs.io/en/latest/api.html#channel) that the command was triggered in